-What Are Bollinger Bands and How Are Bollinger Bands Used in Forex Trading
+What Are Bollinger Bands, and How Are They Used in Trading?

-Bollinger Bands demonstrate the prices and volatility over time of a given asset, which is used in a variety of trading strategies.
-The formula was first introduced by John Bollinger, an American financial analyst, in the 1980s.
-Since then, these statistical charts have been utilized to analyze the market data, inform trading decisions and manage algorithmic trading.
+Bollinger Bands demonstrate the prices and volatility over time of a given asset and are used in various trading strategies.
+The formula was first introduced in the 1980s by the American financial analyst John Bollinger.
+Since then, these statistical charts have been utilised to analyse market data, inform trading decisions and manage algorithmic trading.

 What Are Bollinger Bands?

 Bollinger Bands demonstrate on-chart market volatility.
-They are two intervals drawn to predict potential volatility range for an asset, in relation to a moving average (MA).
-Normally, these price channels move across the chart symmetrically, but in certain market conditions, the distance between the bands varies significantly.
+They are two intervals drawn to predict an asset's potential volatility range in relation to its moving average (MA).
+Normally, these price channels move across the chart symmetrically, but the distance between the bands varies significantly in certain market conditions.

 Bollinger Bands demonstrate on-chart market volatility.

-Despite the existence of trends, there is no denying that market moves can be quite erratic.
-Therefore, the technical analysis applies this method for anticipating a price action.
-Bollinger Bands appear as three bands, the middle being a simple moving average usually plotted in a 20 minute period.
+Despite trends, market moves can be quite erratic.
+Technical analysis applies this method for anticipating a price action.
+Bollinger Bands appear as three bands, the middle being a simple moving average usually plotted in a 20-minute period.

 Some prefer to connect the top or bottom of the price to determine the upper or lower extremes.
 And then, they extend parallel lines to illustrate the interval of price changes.